NBC Insider Exclusive

 By McKenzie Jean-Philippe

 Summer after summer America's Got Talent has welcomed Acts all over the world (just take a look back at AGT: The Champions).
-But Season 17, in particular, has been a standout when it comes to international talent.
+But Seasons 17 and 18, in particular, have been a standout when it comes to international talent.

 How to Watch

-"As somebody who was born and raised in Canada and came here to America—where I believe that I’ve been afforded the opportunity to have a career that I couldn’t have any other place, even my home country," he told NBC Insider.
-"I understand why people come here and get the exposure that you can get on America's Got Talent.
+"As somebody who was born and raised in Canada and came here to America — where I believe that I’ve been afforded the opportunity to have a career that I couldn’t have any other place, even my home country," he told NBC Insider in 2022, "I understand why people come here and get the exposure that you can get on America's Got Talent.
 So I have the empathy when they hit the stage of going, 'I get it.'
 I get why you would come across the whole globe."